-The Academic Board is chaired by the Provost / Vice President for Academic Affairs, and is comprised of the Academic School Deans, the Academic Department Chairs, the Commandant of Cadets, two members elected by the Faculty and five non-voting members: the Associate Provost for Academic Programs, Planning and Assessment, the Dean of Student Affairs, the Dean of Admissions, the Coordinator of Academic Advising, and the Registrar.
+The Academic Board is chaired by the Provost / Vice President for Academic Affairs, and is comprised of the Academic School Deans, the Academic Department Chairs, the Commandant of Cadets, two members elected by the Faculty and five non-voting members: the Associate Provost for Academic Programs, Planning and Assessment, the Dean of Student Affairs, the Dean of Admissions, the Director of the SEA Center, and the Registrar.
 The Board normally meets at the end of the fall and the spring semesters to determine academic status.